YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

             suite.add(new Y.Test.Case({
               "test YUI Dashboard": function () {
-              // Tests the title in HTML header Y.Assert.areEqual("Trib - YUI Developer Dashboard", Y.one('head title').get('innerHTML'));
+              // Tests the title in HTML header Y.Assert.areEqual("Trib - YUI/Mojito Developer Dashboard", Y.one('head title').get('innerHTML'));

-              // Tests the title within the content Y.Assert.areEqual("Trib - Contribute to the Tribe", Y.one('body h1').get('innerHTML'));
+              // Tests the title within the content Y.Assert.areEqual("Trib - YUI Developer Dashboard", Y.one('body h1').get('innerHTML'));
             }
           }));
           Y.Test.Runner.add(suite);
         });
 #.
-You could run the test above directly, but we're going to create a test descriptor
+You could run the test above directly, but we're going to create the test descriptor
-   that will allow us to easily add another test later.
+   file ``test_tribapp_descriptor.json`` with the code below that will allow us to easily add another test later.
 Remember, the ``dataprovider`` property defines the test and the page to be tested in a ``scenario`` array.

    .. code-block:: javascript